 Danville is home to top-rated schools – one factor that makes it a great place to raise a family.
 Outside of school, your kids will rarely get bored, thanks to the host of fun activities the community has to offer.

-Lindsay Wildlife Experience is a natural history and environmental center that’s also one of the largest animal rehabilitation facilities in the United States.
+is a natural history and environmental center that’s also one of the largest animal rehabilitation facilities in the United States.
 It features different interactive experiences every hour, including encounters with birds of prey, reptiles, porcupines, bees, and more.
 Visitors get the chance to touch and feed live animals, and help in the rehabilitation of rare and endangered creatures.
 The center also has permanent exhibits showcasing various native California wildlife and educating guests about the local natural history and wildlife rehabilitation.

-Danville Bowl offers hours of fun for the family with 24 championship lanes equipped with projector screens and bumpers for younger kids.
+offers hours of fun for the family with 24 championship lanes equipped with projector screens and bumpers for younger kids.
 The place also offers party packages for children and adults, and has organized leagues and events that allow players of all skill levels to engage in friendly competitions.
 A Sports and Bar Grill is the perfect hangout for adults after a few rounds on the bowling alleys.

 Summer in Danville means plenty of outdoor fun for your little ones.
 They can have their pick of activities at various day camps organized by the town and get the chance to explore the town’s surrounding forests and nature parks.
 Private camps also offer a host of enrichment programs for kids, including life skills development, STEM learning, and art and craft making.

-Visit Little Explorers, a petting zoo in nearby San Leandro, and have fun visiting with friendly farm animals, such as cows, sheep, alpacas, goats, and rabbits.
+, a petting zoo in nearby San Leandro, and have fun visiting with friendly farm animals, such as cows, sheep, alpacas, goats, and rabbits.
 Kids will love interacting with these gentle creatures and get the chance to feed, pet, and play with them.
 Lizards, insects, and other animals are also housed in the zoo.

-- Enjoy storytelling time at Danville Library
+Enjoy Storytelling Time at Danville Library

-Danville Library hosts a number of events and educational things to do for Danville residents of all ages.
+hosts a number of events and educational things to do for Danville residents of all ages.
 There are regular storytime sessions, children’s performances, workshops, and more.
 The library also organizes special activities, such as the Summer Reading Scavenger Hunt and the Virtual Hike with East Bay Parks.

 The restaurants in Danville offer a wide array of flavors, from international cuisines to homey sweets and pastries.
 You’ll find chef-owned fine dining establishments, casual eateries, and cozy coffee shops, most of which are located in and around Downtown Danville.